 Book Chapter, "American Indian Urbanization,” Why you can't Teach U.S. History without American Indians, with David R.M.
-Beck, Edited by Susan Sleeper-Smith, Juliana Barr, Jean M. O’Brien, Nancy Shoemaker, and Scott Stevens, (Accepted for publication, University of North Carolina Press, expected 2015)
+Beck, Edited by Susan Sleeper-Smith, Juliana Barr, Jean M. O’Brien, Nancy Shoemaker, and Scott Stevens, (In Press, University of North Carolina Press, expected April, 2015)

 Guest Opinion Column, "Native Americans in the Academy," The Missoulian, December 13, 2007.